Wole Oni

 Irewole Samuel Oni, known predominantly by his stage name, Wole Oni is a Nigerian born songwriter, Jazz artist, and music producer.
 He is a United Nations International Ambassador for Peace, and has been endorsed by Yamaha Corporation Yamaha Gulf FZE as Yamaha first artist signed in the whole of Africa.
+He is a member of the Lagos Jazz Society.
+He is married with kids even though he doesn't like to discuss his marriage in public.

 Life and career

 Born in Akure, Ondo State, Nigeria, Wole was a graduate of the University of Lagos where he studied Computer Science.
 He is the writer and producer of singles such as Cover me Lord and a Christmas song titled Come let Is adore Him.